yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

   management interface;
 - The NDC has registered an ACME account with the IdO;
-- NDC and IdO have agreed on a "CSR template" to use, including at a minimum: subject name (e.g., "somesite.example.com"), requested algorithms, key length, key usage.
+- NDC and IdO have agreed on a "CSR template" to use, including at a minimum: subject name (e.g., "somesite.example.com"), requested algorithms and key length, key usage, extensions (e.g., TNAuthList).
 The NDC is required to use this template for every CSR created under the same delegation;
 - IdO has registered an ACME account with the Certificate Authority (CA)

 Note that even if the IdO implements the ACME server role, it is not acting as